What is an Evaluation Task?

 Inference

-Perform inference on the LLM product to generate an output using the test case’s input and context
+Perform inference on the LLM product to generate an output using the test case’s data

 2